EQI Research Areas

 Studying Properties of Rare-Earth Quantum Magnets

-PI: Sasha Chernyshev UCI
+PI: Sasha Chernyshev UC Irvine

 The Chernyshev group focuses on theoretical studies of the rare-earth-based quantum magnets, in which strongly spin-orbit-coupled f-shells of the rare-earths facilitate anisotropic spin-spin interactions.

-PI: Filipp Furche UCSB
+PI: Filipp Furche UC Irvine

 The Furche research group’s research interests span quantum chemistry from formal electronic structure theory through software development to applications together with experimental groups.